robak86/hardwired/packages/react/README.md

 };
 ```

+By wrapping each `<LabeledCounter />` in its own `<ContainerScope>` with a specific label value, we can render multiple independent counters on the same page.
+This avoids the need to manually thread the label prop through the component hierarchy.

 ### Considerations

 Using an IoC (Inversion of Control) container for such a simple scenario might seem like overkill, especially when the component structure is straightforward.
 For instance, one could simply pass a label as a prop to `<LabeledCounter/>`, which then forwards it to `<CounterLabel/>`.
 This simple approach allows for rendering two instances of the component with different labels.

-However, the example demonstrates a key advantage of using an IoC container: it eliminates the need for parent components to be aware of the specific dependencies required by deeper or more distant components in the tree (and they don't need to **prop-drill** them).
+However, the example demonstrates a key advantage of using an IoC container.
+It eliminates the need for parent components to be aware of the specific dependencies required by deeper or more distant components in the tree avoiding **prop-drilling**.
 This is particularly relevant for [container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components, which are typically more complex than dummy/presentational components because they manage all the dependencies needed by their child components.
-By offloading this complexity to an IoC container, we simplify top-level components, allowing them to focus solely on composing their children without getting involved in the intricacies of their implementations.
+By offloading this complexity to separate classes through IoC container, we simplify top-level components, allowing them to focus solely on composing their children without getting involved in the intricacies of their implementations.
 This approach aligns with treating React components primarily as a view layer, akin to the MVC pattern, and facilitates the separation of business logic into plain objects (or functions [using functional style](#functional-api)), simplifying object creation and encapsulation.

 Unfortunately, this method has its drawbacks.
 Retrieving dependencies with `use` introduces an additional layer of indirection compared to direct prop passing.
 The dependencies managed by `use` form a hierarchy (a directed acyclic graph) that does not usually align 1:1 with the component hierarchy.
 This flexibility can be advantageous, particularly when sharing data across many components, but it can also obscure the flow of data and dependencies through the component structure.